Good street lighting provides and enhances safety in the community for residents, pedestrians and road users.

 Street lights are switched on and off by photo-electric control units, which react to changes in light levels.
 Operational hours are between dusk and dawn.

 When faulty street lights are reported or detected a repair will generally be completed within five working days.
-However, there are occasions where the electrical underground service cable may be faulty, and since these repairs are carried out by United Utilities they may take longer to correct.
+However, there are occasions where the electrical underground service cable may be faulty, and since these repairs are carried out by Electricity North West they may take longer to correct.

 We will attend to all emergency street lighting reports within two hours and make the incident safe.